-Afternoon tea is the ultimate indulgence, and it doesn’t get much better than the way it’s served in London hotels, restaurants and cafés.
-We’ve tucked into the post-lunch, pre-dinner treat and British institution at venues all around town to find you the very best afternoon tea in London.
-From classic tea, sandwiches, scones and clotted cream to quirky afternoon teas with a glass of champagne and a finger to the establishment (little finger, naturally).
-Pinkies at the ready!
+Afternoon tea: one of traditional British scoffing’s holiest of holies.
+It’s the ultimate indulgence, and it doesn’t get much better than the way it’s served in London’s hotels, restaurants and cafés.
+To find you the very best afternoon tea in town, we’ve done the decent thing and sampled this post-lunch, pre-dinner institution at venues across the city.
+It’s all here: from classic tea, scones and sandwiches to more unusual spreads with a glass of champagne, a cocktail and a finger to the establishment.
+A little finger, that is.

-Reviews by Ashleigh Arnott, Josie Ayre, Tania Ballantine, Ellie Broughton, Elizabeth Darke, Kitty Drake, Danielle Goldstein, Steph Hartman, Andy Hill, Emma Hughes, Laura Richards and Yolanda Zappaterra.
+Reviews by Tania Ballantine, Elizabeth Darke, Kitty Drake, Danielle Goldstein, Steph Hartman, Andy Hill, Tom Howells, Emma Hughes, Laura Richards and Yolanda Zappaterra.

 The best classic afternoon tea in London